|One of our secret agents at a photo booth area we set up outside|

 We have tried to explain everything in detail, have included pictures from throughout the day, and included a download for one of the stations.
 You can also watch two YouTube videos-one explaining how we put the day together CLICK HERE, and one of our day in action CLICK HERE.
 Affiliate links to Amazon are included in this post to the items we purchased for this flip.
 If you click on the green words, it will take you directly to the item.
 However, you can also omit some of the items or make them yourself.

 To gain access to the spy lab, each secret agent had to be finger scanned.
 We used a free app called Fingerprint Security Scanner Prank.
 The app was downloaded to several iPads so parents could help us scan.
 Once they were given clearance, they entered our spy lab and went to the carpet.
 We played a video that we made on iMovie.
 We used a voice changing app to record a message from Awful Agent 99.
-He explained that he had kidnapped Zero the Hero, and that the secret agents must complete missions throughout the day to gain clues to his whereabouts.
+He explained that he had borrowed Zero the Hero for the day, and that the secret agents must complete missions throughout the day to gain clues to his whereabouts.
 If they are successful, they will save Zero the Hero and 100’s Day.
-If not…
+UPDATE: We had another teacher ask if we have ever had a student that was scared.
+We have done this several times, and have never had a student be afraid.
+Please adjust anything you need if you think your students might be afraid of the darkness in the room or any other aspect.

 |Secret Agent badge|